LudovicaLV/LudovicaLV.github.io/Dyadic_behaviour_method/index.md

 - The R code for the creation of the dataframe for the analysis (calculation of pair distance and different angles of interest) can be dowloaded [here](https://zenodo.org/record/4139757#.X5g4sXhKhsM) (DataFrame.R).
 Run this code as first step for any of the following analysis.
 Otherwise, download the output [here](https://zenodo.org/record/4139757#.X5g4sXhKhsM) (DataFrame_Pair.RData).

-- The R code for the individual analysis can be dowloaded [here](https://zenodo.org/record/4139757#.X5g4sXhKhsM) for the barplots (Ind_behaviour_barplot.R) and for the statistical analysis (Ind_behaviour_stat_analysis.R).
+- The R code for the individual analysis can be dowloaded [here](https://zenodo.org/record/4139757#.X5g4sXhKhsM) both for the barplots (Ind_behaviour_barplot.R) and for the statistical analysis (Ind_behaviour_stat_analysis.R).
 This code has been used to generate Figure 10.

 - The R code for the pair analysis can be dowloaded [here](https://zenodo.org/record/4139757#.X5g4sXhKhsM) (Pair_analysis.R).
 This code has been used to generate Figure 11.